Why is this seasoning different?

 - 5 g raw sugar or brown sugar

-- 5 g or less of cayenne pepper or other chilli powder.
+- 5 g cayenne pepper or other chilli powder.
 Use more or less of this depending on your palate.
-I like to leave it out then add it to the dish I'm cooking so I can cater for everyone.
+I like to leave it out then add it to the dish I'm cooking so I can cater everyone.

-- a little cornflour or arrowroot flour if you like, about a tablespoon is good for this amount.
+- 1 tbsp cornflour or arrowroot flour about a tablespoon is good for this amount.

 - Put all ingredients into the TM bowl and blitz for 30 seconds on speed 9.
 (Don't blend any longer than 30 seconds or your mix will heat up and that's not desired at this stage)